-In the majority of cases your main exit from your home in the event of an evacuation is by the front entrance door (Exit 1).
+In the majority of cases your main exit from your home in the event of an evacuation is by the front entrance door.
 However, if the fire is in your home or the front door is not accessible then you have an alternative escape route.

 It may be the case that the communal corridor could become unusable as an escape route (e.g. by being smoke logged).
-In this instance, an alternative escape route is available via the alternative escape door (Exit 2) leading to the lower or upper level communal corridor.
-The Exit Signage will show you the direction of the escape route.
+In this instance, an alternative escape route is available via the alternative escape door leading to the lower or upper level communal corridor or the shared external balcony (depending on your flat layout above).